yezil3/yezil3.github.io/_pages/about.md

 - Other trustworthy ML directions.
 Interpretable dynamic GNNs: [\[IJCAI'25\]](https://www.ijcai.org/proceedings/2025/0349.pdf), anomaly detection on KGs: [\[EUSIPCO'23\]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=10289852)

 ### News
+- May 2026: Received the Gold Reviewer Award from ICML 2026.
+Grateful for this recognition!

 - April 2026: One paper has been accepted to ACL 2026 Findings.
 See you in San Diego!

 - Feb.
 2026: One paper has been accepted by CVPR 2026.
 See you in Denver!